Laravel-Backpack/MenuCRUD/README.md

 ## Install

+This needs [Backpack\PageManager](https://github.com/Laravel-Backpack/pagemanager) to be installed first.
+If you haven't already, please do that first.

 Since MenuCRUD is just a Backpack\CRUD example, you can choose to install it one of two ways.

 **(A) Download and place files in your application** (recommended)